nwolverson/atom-ide-purescript/README.md

 Error suggestions may be triggered from some underlined compiler warnings.
 There is no visual indication, currently this will basically be for 'import' warnings, and can be triggered by 'alt-enter' (PureScript: Show Quick Fixes).

+## Case split / add clause

+*EXPERIMENTAL*

+Add clause - use psc-ide to add a clause to the current top-level function (from cursor on its type definition).
+Case split - with cursor on an function argument identifier, add clauses to the definition to case-split on that argument.

 ## Hacking on atom-ide-purescript